Ayushomega14/Stock-Market-trend-prediction-Using-LSTM/README.md

 	•	Mean Squared Error (MSE): Measures the average squared difference between predicted and actual values.
 	•	Mean Absolute Error (MAE): Measures the average absolute difference between predicted and actual values.

-Results for each model can be found in the output of the Jupyter notebooks.
+Results for each model can be found in the output of the Jupyter notebook.

 ## Contributing